China Cycling Travelogues

 In spite of this unpleasant final episode, my memories of Pakistan are of phenomenally beautiful mountains, and the many relaxed and friendly Pakistani people I met.
 Most of the bureaucratic problems I encountered were associated with the military and probably could have been dealt with better using greater diplomacy, and perhaps more of a sense of humour.

-In any case, I’m pleased to have proved my friends wrong about this country.
+In any case, Im pleased to have proved my friends wrong about this country.
 Although I was glad to leave Lahore, I very much look forward to going back to the mountains of Pakistan again.

-For what it’s worth, I also believe the problems experienced by western women in Pakistan cities are almost always a result of inappropriate or inadequate dress.
+For what its worth, I also believe the problems experienced by western women in Pakistan cities are almost always a result of inappropriate or inadequate dress.
 Many of the women travellers I met who had attended to these very basic requirements (covering the head, arms etc) experienced no problems whatsoever.
-Sure, women are under more constraints than guys in Pakistan….but that’s just the way it is.
-It’s a different place, and it’s up to them whether they want to have a good time there, or a bad one.
+Sure, women are under more constraints than guys in Pakistan .but thats just the way it is.
+Its a different place, and its up to them whether they want to have a good time there, or a bad one.

 Given the current hysteria over Muslim extremists, it may also seem that there are greater hazards for westerners travelling in this area.
 My trip took place before the terror attacks in New York, although during the time I was in Pakistan there was already a lot of suspicion by westerners towards the Muslim world.